M2 Degree in Quantum, Mathematics, and Computer Science

 To apply, you should have completed (or be completing) the first year of a Master (or an equivalent degree abroad) in Mathematics, Computer Science, Physics, or a related field.
 It is preferrable that you have followed at least one quantum theory course already (see the FAQ for more information).

-Your application file has to include:
+Your application file has to include at least:

 Use of AI tools: We strongly discourage the use of ChatGPT or other generative AI tools to write your motivation letter.
 This is not because we find their use illegitimate, but because they usually produce empty texts containing no actual salient information, which makes it very difficult for us to assess your application.

-For the 2026-2027 academic year, scholarships will be available through the IP Paris PhD track to cover living costs of QMI students.
+For the 2027-2028 academic year, scholarships will be available through the IP Paris PhD track to cover living costs of QMI students.

 Important: These scholarships will only be available to students who apply to QMI through the IP Paris PhD track.
 You will not be eligible to them if you are admitted into QMI through the standard IP Paris Masters admission or through Université Paris Saclay.
-Keep in mind that applications to the PhD track will close on January 20th, 2026; it will not be possible to apply to the scholaships after this date.